Nepal Temples – The list of famous Hindu sites of Nepal

 Pashupatinath Temple

 Pashupatinath, or Pashupati, is a Hindu Nepal temple on the banks of the Bagmati River in Deopatan, a village 3 km northwest of Kathmandu.
-This is also one of the four Hindu temples in the world.
+It is also one of the four Hindu temples in the world.
 The shrine of Pashupatinath is dedicated to Lord Shiva.
-Built-in the 17th century, the Temple glitters in gold and silver.
+Built in the 17th century, the Temple glitters in gold and silver.

 The pagoda-style temples, featuring roofs made of gold plates and four entrances in four directions of silver, portray the artistic works of highly skilled artisans.
 Thousands of pilgrims worldwide come to pay homage to this Temple that also says ‘The Temple of Living Beings.’